BradFran/SuperconductorTcPredictor/README.md

 ## Overview:

-An attempt to improve RMSE and R2 scores using feature selection, feature engineering, model selection, hyperparameter tuning and enesmbling.
+An attempt at improving RMSE and R2 scores for the prediction of critical temperature (Tc) with the data set, using feature selection, feature engineering, model selection, hyperparameter tuning and enesmbling.
 Additionally investigate alternate train-test splits and train-test-validate splits for model tuning.

 ## Tools: